Living the (Fever) Dream

 Congress just shut down the government because it can’t agree on whether water is wet, and cities are prepping troops like they’re an hour away from The Purge.

-And faith is a muscle I’m still working on, but I feel it all the same.
+It's hard to trust the calm when everything else is running hot, but faith is a muscle I’m still working on, and I feel it all the same.

 If my daydreams have taught me anything, it’s that I can build a world inside my head, but I still have to wake up and thrive in the real one.